Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Evaluation Setup

 \subsection{Metrics}

-We follow the evaluation protocol of~\citep{nair2020solving} and report two metrics, the \emph{primal gap} and the fraction of test instances with the primal gap below a threshold, both as a function of time.
-The \emph{primal gap} is the normalized difference between the objective value achieved by an algorithm under evaluation to a precomputed best known objective value $f(x^*)$~\citep{berthold2006primal}:
+We follow the evaluation protocol of~\citet{nair2020solving} and report two metrics, the \emph{primal gap} and the fraction of test instances with the primal gap below a threshold, both as a function of time.
+The \emph{primal gap} $\gamma(t)$ at time $t$ is the normalized difference between the objective value achieved by an algorithm under evaluation at $t$ and a precomputed best known objective value $f(x^*)$~\citep{berthold2006thesis}:

 We average primal gaps over all test instances at a given time and refer to this as \emph{average primal gap}, and plot it as a function of running time.